 The five year cycles in which states should submit their Nationally Determined Contributions (NDCs) is a key building block of the Paris Agreement.
 However, if these cycles are to become virtuous, with mutual encouragement among countries to promise deeper emission cuts, the public, through both traditional and social media, need to follow the issues and support such increased ambition.
 Society would therefore serve the Paris Agreement well if it keeps journalists and editors on their toes and makes it clear there is an audience for well-informed critical analysis of how well governments keep their promises.

-Sylvia Karlsson-Vinkhuyzen, Assistant professor, Public Administration and Policy, Wageningen University and member of Climate Strategies
+Sylvia Karlsson-Vinkhuyzen is Assistant professor, Public Administration and Policy, Wageningen University and member of Climate Strategies

 The methodology and results can be found in Karlsson-Vinkhuyzen, S. I., et al. (2016).
 “Read all about it!?
 Public accountability, fragmented global climate governance and the media.”
 Climate Policy.
 DOI